kmaaallen/javascript-quiz-game/README.md

 #### Feature 2 - Question and answer set up
 Once the quiz has been started, each question/answers screen has the same format.
-A question at the top, and four buttons underneath labelledd with different answers for the user to choose from.
+A question at the top, an immage underneath, and four buttons below labelled with different answers for the user to choose from.
-Once a user makes a button choice and clicks on it, the next question/answers set is displayed.
+Once a user makes a button choice and clicks on it, the option buttons disappear and a message is displayed, either "correct!" or "incorrect!" depending on whether the user got the question right or not.
+This will display automatically for 2 seconds then the next question/answers set is displayed.
-HOWEVER, if it is the last question in the quiz the score page is displayed instead upon user clicking button.
+HOWEVER, if it is the last question in the quiz the score page is displayed instead of next question set.

 #### Feature 3 - Score page
 The user's score is displayed.
+A different score message is displayed depending on the score out of ten.
+A 'try again' button is displayed which will take users back to the start page of the quiz.

 ### Features Left to Implement
 #### Feature 1 - Hint button for extra clues.
 Users recieve an alert with an extra hint before they make their choice.
 If the hint button is activated, users recieve only half a point if then answered correctly.

+#### Feature 2 - Extra Challenge - Do the quiz in Te Reo (Māori)
+Button option at start of quiz takes users to another page to take the quiz in Te Reo.
+Te Reo options could then be removed from the current version so one quiz in English and one in Te Reo as an extra challenge.

 ## Technologies Used
 ### HTML, CSS and JavaScript